ethangela/symmary_sentiment/README.md

 ### 1. Table `Revenues by Business Segments (in %)`
 - We notice that our self-defined sector/industry segments exactly match the ones shown in the table.
 - We enumerate the extracted sentences for each segment for Infosys in `Infosys Segments` and find a close correspondence between the table data and the text descriptions.
 - For example, for `manufacturing`, the extract info is show below, and we measure the performance as strong because the occurrence of 'see strength in manufacturing', 'eight deals', and 'deliver strong performance'.
-Correspondingly, in the table, we find a continuous revenue proportion increase from 2022 to 2024 (13.3, 14.3, 14.9).
+Correspondingly, in the table, we find a continuous revenue proportion improvement from 2022 to 2024 (13.3% -> 14.3% -> 14.9%).
 ```
 - manufacturing
   1. We see strength in manufacturing, energy utilities and life sciences segments.